-Surficial deposits of the map area are composed of five formations: DeForest, Peoria, Pisgah, Wolf Creek, and Alburnett formations.
-Holocene age deposits associated with fine-grained alluvial and colluvial sediments include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, Gunder and Corrington members.
+Surficial deposits of the map area are composed of six formations: DeForest, Peoria, Pisgah, Glasford, Wolf Creek, and Alburnett formations.
+Holocene age deposits associated with fine-grained alluvial and colluvial sediments include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, Gunder, and Corrington members.
 The Peoria Formation includes wind-blown sediments: two facies are recognized, a silt facies (loess) and a sand facies (eolian sand).
 The Pisgah Formation originated as eolian silt that has been altered by a combination of colluvial hillslope processes, pedogenic and periglacial processes.
+The only Illinoian age deposits in Iowa consist of the Glasford Formation-Keller-ville Member.
 Pre-Illinoian glacial deposits in east-central Iowa consist of two formations: the younger Wolf Creek Formation and the Alburnett Formation.
 The Wolf Creek is divided into the Winthrop, Aurora and Hickory Hills members (oldest to youngest).
 The Alburnett Formation consists of several "undifferentiated" members.